BrightBoost/learningjava/notes/topicsWeek11.md

 - configuration

 ## Wednesday
+- Discuss exercise
+- Give some time to complete / study your own project / Q&A
-- REST APIs with GET POST PUT DELETE
+- REST APIs with GET (with query param) POST PUT DELETE
 - afternoon: mini project and catch up / recap

 ## Thursday